-I was born in a bustling town in Rajasthan and topped my way across schools to study from Symbiosis, Pune.
-I lived in Bombay for three years while completing a major in Economics and Finance.
-My parents were avid travellers (consider a traditional marwari household) and nothing made my mom happier than being on a carefree road-trip in the Himalayas.
-I worked and partied for some months in Bombay learning discipline and the ways of the world in local trains.
+I was born in Rajasthan and topped my way across schools to study Commerce & Economics in Symbiosis, Pune.
+After that I lived in Bombay for three years while completing a MBA from Welingkar in Finance.
+My parents were avid travellers (considering a traditional marwari household) and nothing made my mom happier than being on a carefree road-trip in the Himalayas.
 My friends had already started telling me on various weekend trips that I was meant to be a wanderer.

 After my education, I went back home to the family business.
-In seven years that I worked there, our factories in a small village did fabulously well and the turnover quadrupled from seven crores to almost twenty-eight crores.
+In seven years that I worked there, our factories in a small village did fabulously well and the turnover quadrupled.
 The industries were awash with dust and I began having allergic troubles within a year of starting work.
 The doctors duly announced I had chronic asthma and that it wasn’t going away.
 Experiential and luxurious family vacations happened during this period, but I kept yearning for more.

-In the meanwhile, I had my first solo trip to Ladakh within a year of joining my family business.
-It made me realise that I didn’t care for worldly materialistic possessions.
-Maybe it was the effect of my mom’s genes.
-I was enchanted by the simplicity and kindness of the mountain people.
-Next year, I randomly arrived in Chandigarh and unknowingly made my way around Kinnaur and Spiti for a month, happy to fill my lungs with clean mountain air.
-It was in Spiti that it dawned upon me that I could live a life happily like this forever.
+In the meanwhile, I had my first solo trip to Ladakh within a year of joining the family business.
+It made me realise that I didn’t care for worldly materialistic possessions and had a natural flair for travel.
+I was enamoured by the simplicity and kindness of the mountain people.
+Next year, on a random trip I made my way around Kinnaur and Spiti for a month, happy to fill my lungs with clean mountain air.
+It was in Spiti that I realised that I am wired to life a life of a full time traveller.

-I kept going on small vacations to fulfil my wanderlust and along the way I noticed that listening to people’s stories and experiences fascinated me.
-I was hooked to the myriad cultural and historical pleasures India had to offer.
+On these trips, I noticed that people’s stories and experiences fascinated me.
+I was hooked to the myriad cultural and historical pleasures travel had to offer.
 Heritage walks, food explorations and local festivals held a special interest for me.
 A Nikon DSLR was bought on a whim in Singapore and I started experimenting with photography.

 Back in the factories powerful chronic medication was prescribed and I had two brain scans due to asthma attacks in that torrid period.
 My asthma got unbearable by the seventh year.
 One fine day, I was shocked to google and find out that ‘medicines meant for fatal patients’ were the latest in my list of prescriptions.

-I haven’t gone home since.
-The mountains are the closest place that my mind thinks of when the word home comes to mind.
-I have slow travelled my way across more than fifteen states in India and endeavour to explore more of this wonderful country and the world in the years to come.
+I have been on the road ever since.
+I have slow travelled my way across 24+ states in India and 4+ countries and endeavour to keep exploring this wonderful world in the years to come.

 I travel solo on a strict budget and prefer keeping my carbon footprint low by walking/using local transport/hitchhiking, to the extent possible.
-I prefer staying in homestays located in the midst of nature enabling me to sample local cuisine and know more about the customs.
-I have never used an auto or a taxi in the last two years of my travels and try to use as much local help as possible.
-I trust my instinct and prefer to hitchhike above using any other means of transport.
-I like to call it ‘The goodness of strangers.’
-Fixed itineraries don’t appeal to me and I normally don’t plan my journeys.
-I travel responsibly and do not drink bottled water and carry all the disposable waste with me on my travels to be dumped into a dustbin later.
+I prefer staying in homestays located in the midst of nature that enable me to live as a local.
+I try to use as much local help as possible, ‘the goodness of strangers’ as I like to call it.
+Fixed itineraries don’t appeal to me and I normally keep travel plans flexible.
+I travel responsibly; avoid drinking bottled water and carry all the disposable waste with me on my travels.